Welcome

 Current Work: HAYSTAC and ALPHA

-We are studying the properties of the Universe and the fundamental laws of physics by use of small-scale table-top experiments.
+We are studying the properties of the Universe and the fundamental laws of physics using small-scale tabletop experiments.
 The principal activity is presently a search for galactically-bound cold dark matter (CDM), the Haloscope At Yale Sensitive To Axion CDM (HAYSTAC).
 This effort is supported by the Heising-Simons Foundation, by the National Science Foundation, and by Yale University.

 The red can is a cryostat that contains an external-cryogen-free dilution refrigerator which cools the microwave cavity to about 0.12 K. The gray can is a separate cryostat that contains a 9 Tesla superconducting magnet.
 More details of the experiment are provided on the Research pages of this website.